redox-os/website/content/news/this-month-250430.md

 ## Driver Improvements

-- (drivers) Jeremy Soller implemented a timeout of 5 seconds on the NVMe driver initialization to restart the process when it fail and try to continue the boot process
+- (drivers) Jeremy Soller implemented a timeout of 5 seconds on the NVMe driver initialization to restart the process when it fails, and to try to continue the boot process
-- (drivers) Jeremy Soller did a cleanup on the AML parser
+- (drivers) Jeremy Soller did a cleanup of the memory read/write handler for the AML parser
 - (drivers) bjorn3 updated the VESA driver (vesad) to disable the kernel graphical debugging as late as possible
 - (drivers) bjorn3 partially fixed the ARM64 support on the PCI driver, interrupts still have issues
-- (drivers) bjorn3 improved the error message when the hardware don't support ACPI
+- (drivers) bjorn3 improved the error message when the hardware doesn't support ACPI

 ## System Improvements

 - (system) 4lDO2 finished the userspace-based process manager and migrated necessary system components to use it
 - (system) Jeremy Soller updated uutils to the latest commit
 - (system) Darley Barreto started to implement the `openat()` POSIX function which allows file locations to be isolated from the program.
-It will replace the "named dup" calls, which are non-standard (not POSIX or Linux) so you can access a specific resource or get/set values of a certain category for a resource
+It will replace the "named dup" calls, which are non-standard (not POSIX or Linux) so you can access a specific resource or get/set values of a certain category for a resource.
+Eventually, it will allow more secure filesystem operations.
 - (system) 4lDO2 implemented a readiness-based I/O model wrapper for the completion-based I/O model to reduce boilerplate code in the `redox-scheme` library
 - (system) 4lDO2 updated `escalated` to use the `redox-scheme` library and `SYS_CALL` system call, before the `sudo` daemon made it obsolete
 - (system) 4lDO2 implemented cancellation for the Orbital scheme